ncagle/DNS-over-HTTPS/WebSockets.md

 This method also works for the multi interface and then it can do many parallel transfers and coexist with other protocol transfers in the same main loop.
 Also even-based.

+# Ping pong

+By default libcurl does ping/pongs transparently without involving the application.

+TBD: do we need to offer the ability to send/recv "custom" pings?